 Paris is a beautiful capital city worthy of a visit on any venture through Europe.
 Full of life, culture, and plenty of historical things to do, the city is divided into twenty districts known locally as ‘arrondissements‘.
-Here’s your complete guide to the Paris Arrondissements; where to stay, what to do in each Parisian district, and the vibe of each French area.
+Here’s your complete guide to the Paris Arrondissements; where to stay, what to do in each Parisian district, and the vibe of each French area (as told by a local!).

 What are Paris Arrondissements?
 And what does the word ‘arrondissement‘ mean?’